Hephaestus-Arm/HephaestusArm2/electronics.md

  ### 6.5 Provision Motor 2

- Unplug and plug in the second motor.
+ Unplug Motor 1 and plug in the second motor.
 Type:

   ```
  ID 2